 Although degeneration may be unavoidable due to one’s family history, occupation, life circumstance or other variables, there are ways of managing and slowing further degenerative changes.
 Such as…

 - Strength training can help stabilise and support the spine.
-Done correctly, it will allow for optimal activation of muscles to allow safe and minimally painful movement.
+If done correctly, it will allow for optimal activation of muscles to allow safe and minimally painful movement.

 - Correct desk ergonomics at home and in the workplace.